Naples Churches - World Guide to Naples

 The simply vast Duomo di San Gennaro is the city's cathedral and is without doubt one of the most stunning buildings in the whole of Naples.
 Built on the ancient site of a previous cathedral dating back to 570 AD (Cattedrale Stefania), the Duomo di San Gennaro in Naples stands next to the Basilica di Santa Restituta, which was constructed in the 4th century.
 Over the years the Duomo has been both restored and redesigned, particularly after much of it was destroyed by a large earthquake in 1456.
 Notable features include a gilt wooden ceiling (1621), golden roundels painted above the pillars depicting various saints, the Cappella del Tesoro di San Gennaro (Chapel of the Treasure of San Gennaro) built between 1608 and 1637 and many spectacular statues and frescoes.
 In 1620, the artist Domenichino was commissioned to paint many of the frescoes and had to paint under armed guard to protect him from jealous local artists.
 He died in 1641 after suspected poisoning, before he had completed his work.
 The committee refused to use a Neapolitan painter after this suspicious death and the dome was completed by the Roman Giovanni Lanfranco.

-Church open: daily - 09:00 to 12:00 and 16:30 to 18:30
+Open hours: daily - 09:00 to 12:00 and 16:30 to 18:30

-Naples Churches: Chiesa San Domenico Maggiore (San Severo Chapel) - Via Francesco di Sanctis 19, Spaccanapoli, Naples, Italy
+Address: Via Francesco di Sanctis 19, Spaccanapoli, Naples, Italy

 Tel: +39 (0)81 551 8470